ztnixon97/WHU-Stereo/README.md

 # WHU-Stereo
-This repository contains: 1) a large-scale dataset for stereo matching of high-resolution satellite imagery, 2) several deep learning methods for stereo matching.
+This repository contains:

+i.
+A large-scale dataset for stereo matching of high-resolution satellite imagery,

+ii.
+Several deep learning methods for stereo matching.